 PNA Spotlight: Dr. Mario Zuccarello

-This month the PNA Spotlight focuses on Mario Zuccarello, MD, a Professor of Neurosurgery at the University of Cincinnati.
-Dr. Zuccarello is also a member of the University of Cincinnati Gardner Neuroscience Institute and the Greater Cincinnati/Northern Kentucky Stroke Team.
-Dr. Zuccarello did his undergraduate work at the Gymnasium in Catania, Italy.
-He earned his medical degree from the University of Padova, Italy.
-He then completed fellowships at the University of Iowa and the University of Virginia Medical Center, Charlottesville, and at the University of Cincinnati.
-His research focuses on neurovascular disease and the development of new neurosurgical techniques for the treatment of stroke, cerebral hemorrhage, vasospasm, carotid artery disease, and moyamoya disease.
-He was kind enough to answer some questions from the PNA.
-His answers follow.
+This month the PNA Spotlight focuses on Dr. Mario Zuccarello, Professor of Neurosurgery and Director of the Brain Tumor Center at the University of Cincinnati Gardner Neuroscience Institute.
+Dr. Zuccarello earned his M.D. and did his residency at the University of Padova, Italy.
+He then completed three fellowships at the University of Iowa at Iowa City, the University of Virginia Medical Center at Charlottesville and the University of Cincinnati Medical Center.
+He was kind enough to answer some questions from PNA staff; his answers follow.

 What inspired you to choose your career path?

 Early experiences with my father’s illness gave me my first exposure to medicine.
 As I started medical school, I became deeply interested in the anatomy and physiology of the brain.
 This led to my discovery of neuroscience and to the realization that the best way I could get to know brain function was to become a neurosurgeon.
 After I became a neurosurgery resident, I understood that neurosurgery required my entire dedication and commitment.
 I was fortunate to learn from mentors who taught me the importance of knowledge of surgical neuroanatomy in order to perform accurate, safe surgeries.
 I still have the pleasure of learning and perfecting new surgical techniques and continue to carry this message to my trainees.

 What is the primary focus of your work/research?